Nicholls State University

 Sophomores, juniors and senior level students are assigned an academic adviser from within their disciplines and will be their primary source of information regarding academic requirements.
 Advisers may assist with job placement, as well as provide information about graduate schools and internships.
 Academic advising usually occurs for a 3 week period in February or March for the upcoming summer and fall semesters; a similar advising period in October/November is devoted for spring advising.
 A week before the official advising period begins, an appointment sheet will be posted outside your adviser’s office door.
 Students then sign up for an appointment at a time that is agreeable for both.
 Advising outside of the predetermined period can be arranged via appointment

 The name of your academic adviser can be found in Banner under General Student Information and will listed as the student’s Primary Adviser.
-If you are new to our department and don’t yet have a computer information systems adviser, contact Cherie Rigaud, (985-449-7014. or cherie.rigaud@nicholls.edu) administrative coordinator for the Department of Business Administration and Computer Information Systems.
+If you are new to our department and don’t yet have a computer information systems adviser, visit the department in 101 White Hall or call 985-449-7014 for assistance.

 Freshmen computer information systems majors are assigned advisers in the Academic Advising Center for their first year of classes.
 However, they are also mentored by select CBA faculty to aid with their transition into college life.
 College of Business mentors are full-time faculty members who were specifically chosen to assist freshmen in achieving their educational and career goals as they progress through their courses.
 Freshmen should expect to be contacted by their mentors during their first semester; mentors are also listed in Banner as a freshman’s secondary adviser.
 As students enter their sophomore year, mentors become a student’s academic adviser.